Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 ## Demesne effect
 An establishment doesn't add a feat to the settlement it is constructed in, it instead enables or enhances a downtime of your choice in the settlement it is in.

+You can choose to allow all players to use your Establishment's downtimes, or declare that only certain players are allowed to.

 ### *Improve work*
 Choose 4 skill or tool proficiencies for the Work Downtime, players spending their downtime working at your establishment add 5 to their roll.